 Why should you even focus on customer experience?
 This is a critical part of your business.
-This applies to any business that interacts with people, which means basically all businesses.
+This applies to any business interacting with people, basically all businesses.
 If your customers have a great experience, they will tell people how well your business performs and is likely to be performing.
 Word of mouth speaks volumes.

 What is the customer experience?

-Customer experience, or CX, includes the full gamut of customer touchpoints.
+Customer experience, or CX, includes the whole gamut of customer touchpoints.
 More so, the customer experience begins at the product’s customer journey or sale life cycle.
 It ends with the client returning frequently, thus becoming a brand ambassador for this business.
-What this experience includes is all the customer interactions, as well as the call center staff interacting with customers, the ease of the eCommerce shopping experience, as well as the after-sales responses.
+This experience includes all the customer interactions, the call center staff interacting with customers, the ease of the eCommerce shopping experience, and the after-sales responses.

 Customer experience is essential in establishing brand loyalty from patrons.
-When there is a great overall customer experience, the chances are greater for these to become loyal customers.
+When there is a great overall customer experience, the chances are more significant for these to become loyal customers.
 Such consumers will frequently return to make another purchase.
 They will be quick to recommend the product or brand to a friend.
-The opposite is also true – a bad experience can be a PR disaster.
-Besides that, the client does not return; they can spread through word of mouth or even on social media channels their experience with the brand.
+The opposite is true – a bad experience can be a PR disaster.
+Besides that, if the client does not return, they can spread through word of mouth or even on social media channels their experience with the brand.
 In the end, customer experience can influence your profits.
-It can affect your chance of expanding, and fighting off the competition, retaining your client base.
+It can affect your chance of expanding, fighting off the competition, and retaining your client base.

 A Good Customer Experience

-When you have a good and effective customer experience strategy in place, you will enhance your client’s relationship with your brand.
+When you have a good and effective customer experience strategy, you will enhance your client’s relationship with your brand.
 However, there are some considerations to take note of:

 Make it seamless

 Clients don’t want hassles − they want a seamless sales experience.
-This is not just limited to your physical stores but more so to your eCommerce stores when it comes to selecting and paying for products.
-If the process is broken, you will have a high chart abandonment rate.
-It is, therefore, key to regularly check your systems.
+This is not just limited to your physical stores but also your eCommerce stores when selecting and paying for products.
+You will have a high chart abandonment rate if the process is broken.
+It is, therefore, essential to regularly check your systems.
 This way, you will ensure that all is working perfectly and seamlessly.
 The client should not have hurdles or difficulties strewn in their path.

 Make it personal

-Personalization is still big.
+Personalization is still significant.
 It helps clients to connect to the brand more rapidly.
-You need to consider your customer.
-This might be obvious, but amazingly, many entrepreneurs forget this little step – and tend to follow their own path.
+You need to consider your customers.
+This might be obvious, but amazingly, many entrepreneurs forget this little step and follow their own path.
 Don’t forget – focus on the customer.
-Luckily, there is software that you can use to track your website visitors, such as Google Analytics and your other analytics on Facebook, Instagram, and Twitter.
-There you can learn more about your clients, their needs, and their wants.
+Luckily, you can use software to track your website visitors, such as Google Analytics and your other analytics on Facebook, Instagram, and Twitter.
+You can learn more about your clients, their needs, and their wants there.

 An easy way of boosting loyalty among your client base is by offering a consistent (and high-quality) customer experience.
-Clients want to know that when they return they will receive the same experience.
-They will then be willing to continue spending more of their money with you.
-It is therefore vital to have great customer support.
+Clients want to know they will have the same experience when they return.
+They will then be willing to continue spending more money with you.
+It is, therefore, vital to have excellent customer support.
 The good idea is to hire virtual customer service agents to provide this for you.